CONCLUSION: Oregon Scientific ATC2K waterproof Action Cam

 The cost of this system is anywhere from $175 to $129, even better if you search.
 The "big deal" about this cam is the small package, no wires and all in the palm of your hand.
 This system does have included audio (kind of).
 It also claims to be waterproof to 10 feet.
 I should also mention this is a CMOS chipped unit.
 I tested this unit at it's highest resolution at 30 fps.

-Here are the published spec's:
+Here is the unit and the published spec's:

 • Full-function, hands-free, digital recording